How To Lace Work Boots The Right Way

 Next, cross the lace diagonally over the tongue and beneath the following eyelet.
 Do this for the opposite aspect of your lace, too.

-After that, you ought to have a straight lace on the bottom eyelet and a cross above it now.
 After you’ve pulled the lace out from the eyelet, string it through the next eyelet, coming from the outside.
 Do the same for the opposite side.

 Repeat steps two and three until your laces are up to your ankles.